 You can only go so far for so long before you find the limits of yourself.
-For Phileena Heuertz that moment arrived, mercifully, around the same time as a sabbatical to mark her twelfth year of service with Word Made Flesh, an international organization working with some of the poorest people in the world.
+For Phileena Heuertz that moment arrived, mercifully, around the same time as a sabbatical to mark her twelfth year of service with an international organization working with some of the most vulnerable people in the world.

 Activists often see contemplation as a luxury, the sort of thing necessarily set aside in the quest to see the world set aright.
 But in Pilgrimage of a Soul we see that contemplation is essential—not only to a life of sustained commitment to the justice and righteousness of God, but to the fully human life that the Holy Spirit beckons each of us to.

 Tracing seven movements from a kind of sleepfulness to a kind of wakefulness, Phileena shows us that life is a journey that repeats itself as Christ leads us deeper and deeper into our true selves and a truer knowledge of God.
 This revised edition includes practices with each chapter, as well as questions for group discussion and individual reflection.

 "For some reason we imagined that just the 'thinking life' would elicit and feed the Christian spirit.
 The soul is fed much more by the 'symbolic life' too, where action and contemplation meet, where the inner and the outer learn to operate as one, where words become flesh, where God is no longer just an idea but the heartbeat of life itself.
 This marvelous book gives you many avenues by which to live such a full and enfleshed life.
 Phileena tells you to stop 'thinking about it' and to try it!
 That is when it works."

 "A courageous and groundbreaking effort to build a bridge between those two communities of Christians, still largely unknown to each other, where the heart of Christ burns so brightly: the evangelical and the contemplative."